-The Section 5310 application is ranked according to three main project evaluation criteria categories, with multiple subcategories, to determine an overall score for a project application.
+The Section 5310 application is ranked against all applications statewide by a panel of reviewers according to three main project evaluation criteria categories, with multiple subcategories, to determine an overall score for a project application.
 This evaluation method combined with the regional prioritization decides the final award ranking.
+Funding is then allocated based upon scores in each of the geographically eligible regions: rural, small urban and the Tucson urbanized area.
 The three main project categories are: